Skip to main content

 Erosion in Ōrewa

-Ōrewa Beach has a variety of challenging erosion issues.
+Ōrewa Beach has several challenging erosion issues.
 It is one of Auckland’s highest priority at-risk coastal areas.

 This assessment was based on:

-• the need to improve access onto the beach for a range of users.
+• the need to improve access onto the beach for a range of people.

 About the Ōrewa seawall

-The Ōrewa seawall is designed to manage the impacts of erosion, while allowing access along and on to the beachfront.
+We are building the Ōrewa seawall to manage the impacts of erosion, while allowing access along and onto the beachfront.

 It will be a grouted rock wall and will include: